nicklockwood/Expression/README.md

 ## Installation

-The entire Expression API is encapsulated in a single file, and everything public is prefixed or namespaced, so you can simply drag the `Expression.swift` file into your project to use it.
+The entire Expression API is encapsulated in a single file, and everything public is prefixed or name-spaced, so you can simply drag the `Expression.swift` file into your project to use it.
 If you prefer, there's a framework for Mac and iOS that you can import, or you can use CocoaPods, Carthage, or Swift Package Manager on Linux.

 To install Expression using CocoaPods, add the following to your Podfile:

-	pod 'Expression', '~> 0.9.0'
+	pod 'Expression', '~> 0.10.0'

 ## Integration